Ernest Gold: Personal life

 Gold was married to singer and actress Marni Nixon from 1950 to 1969.
 They had three children: musician Andrew Gold (composer of "Lonely Boy" and "Thank You for Being a Friend"), Martha Carr, and Melani Gold.
 Ernest Gold and Jan Keller Gold were married from 1975 until his death.

+Death

-Ernest Gold died March 17, 1999 in Santa Monica, California, at 77 from complications following a stroke.
+Ernest Gold died March 17, 1999, in Santa Monica, California, at 77 from complications following a stroke.